-The accounts receivable and loan receivable balances included in the consolidated statement of financial position of the Group represent the Group's maximum exposure to credit risk in relation to the Group's accounts receivable and loan receivable.
+The accounts receivable and loans receivable balances included in the consolidated statement of financial position of the Group represent the Group's maximum exposure to credit risk in relation to the Group's accounts receivable and loans receivable.

-The Group has certain concentration of credit risk in relation to accounts receivable arising from apparel trading and related services business and fund management services as the accounts receivable due from the Group's largest debtor and the five largest debtors accounted for a material proportion of the Group's accounts receivable as at 31 December 2017 and 2016 which is set out as follows:
+The Group has certain concentration of credit risk in relation to accounts receivable arising from the apparel trading and related services business and fund management services as the accounts receivable due from the Group's largest debtor and the five largest debtors accounted for a material proportion of the Group's accounts receivable as at 31 December 2017 which is set out as follows:

-2017 2016

-% %
+%

-Largest customers 30.7 55.2
+Largest customers 30 .7

-Five largest customers 92.9 99.7
+Five largest customers 92 .9

-At the end of the reporting period, the Group also had concentration of credit risk of a loan receivable as 100% of the Group's loan receivable was due from a borrower.
+As at 31 December 2017, the Group also had concentration of credit risk of a loan receivable as 100% of the Group's loan receivable was due from one borrower.

-The Group performs ongoing credit evaluations of its debtors' financial conditions.
-The allowance for doubtful debts is based on a review of the expected collectability of all accounts receivable and loan receivable.
+The Group performed ongoing credit evaluations of its debtors' financial conditions.
+The allowance for doubtful debts was based on a review of the expected collectability of all accounts receivable and loan receivable.

 The credit risk of the Group's other financial assets, which comprise cash and cash equivalents, financial assets included in prepayments, deposits and other receivables, equity investment at fair value through profit or loss and available-for-sale investments arises from default of the counterparties, with a maximum exposure equal to the carrying amount of these financial assets in the consolidated statement of financial position.
 The Group seeks to maintain strict control over its outstanding receivables and has its credit control policy to minimise the credit risks.
 In addition, all receivable balances are monitored on an ongoing basis and overdue balances are followed up by senior management.
-Accordingly, the Group's exposure to bad debts is not significant.
+Accordingly, the Group's exposure to bad debts was not significant.